cj6046/workout/README.md

 # Technology Being Used

 For this project, I have chosen to go with a MERN stack (MongoDB, Express, React, Node.js).
 This was a fairly arbitrary decision as I wanted to practice with the MERN stack.
 My hope is to learn the ins-and-outs of MERN so that I can compare with other popular stacks and be able to better understand the pros and cons of various technologies.
 So, expect some other simple apps utilizing various stacks soon!

+Also, I am attempting to over-engineer this app a bit in order to learn other devOps tools such as Docker.
+As you will see, there is a Dockerfile in the repo, which I hope to eventually use to dockerize the full app once it is in a running state.
+Then, I can create a dev environment to support a CI/CD pipeline.
+Not sure how much of this I will get through, but I think it is an important part of my learning.